 A true freehand line can be drawn accessibly using the digital pen with the software.
-However, you can draw a line or closed shape point by point with the menu-driven design by choosing the 'Draw Freehand Line-Closed Shape' option from the Drawing tools menu.
-The same dialog that appears for the 'Draw Polygon' function appears for drawing freehand lines, allowing you to enter the number of points you want in your line or shape and define their positions.
+However, you can draw a line or closed shape point by point with the menu-driven design by choosing the Draw Free Hand Line-Closed Shape option from the Drawing Tools menu.
+The same dialog that appears for the Draw Polygon function appears for drawing freehand lines, allowing you to enter the number of points you want in your line or shape and define their positions.
 By default the line or shape starts with four points.
-Select each point from the anchor points list and specify its location.
+Select each point from the angular points list and specify its location.
 The software calculates the angle from the previous point and the distance to the previous point for you.
-You can add more points by choosing the 'Add anchor point' button, and you can remove unnecessary points by choosing 'Delete anchor point'.
-When you are finished, choose the 'OK' button to close the dialog and insert the shape.
+You can add more points by choosing the Add Angular Point button, and you can remove unnecessary points by choosing Delete Angular Point.
+When you are finished, choose the OK button to close the dialog and insert the shape.